dspivak/dependent-types/poly-universes.lagda.md

                     × ((b : B) → f (g b) ≡ b)))
 ```

 One might be inclined to wonder, then, why we bother to define equivalence via the seemingly more complicated notion of having both a left and a right inverse when the familiar notion of isomorphism can just as well be defined, as above.
-The full reasons for this are beyond the scope of this paper, though see \cite{hottbook} for further discussion.
+The full reasons for this are beyond the scope of this paper, though see \cite{Voevodsky:2013a} for further discussion.
 Suffice it to say that, for subtle reasons due to the higher-categorical structure of types in HoTT, the plain notion of isomorphism given above is not a *good* notion of equivalence, whereas that of bi-invertible maps is.
 In particular, the type `Iso f` is not necessarily a proposition for arbitrary `f`, whereas `isEquiv f` is.

 We may nonetheless move more-or-less freely back and forth between the notions of equivalence and isomorphism given above, thanks to the following functions, which allow us to convert isomorphisms to equivalences and vice versa: